 When plotting charts, it is possible to limit the data returned using options to show top “n” or bottom “n” rows.
 For example, the chart below shows my top 5 opportunities by estimated revenue.

 Personal charts are created in the chart designer.
-(As shown below) Options within the chart designer allow us to select the chart time, limit the rows included, stack the chart, add a series etc.
+(As shown below) Options within the chart designer allow us to select the chart type, limit the rows included, stack the chart, add a series etc.

-As charts are graphical your best way to learn about their capabilities is with some hands on experience.
+Tip: As charts are graphical your best way to learn about their capabilities is with some hands on experience.

 Once the personal chart is saved we can use the “…” menu to edit the chart, share it with other users / teams.
 It is also here that we can import and export charts.